Get *nix data into Splunk Cloud Platform

 sc_adminrole on your Splunk Cloud Platform instance.

-- Request that Splunk Support install the Splunk App for Unix and Linux and the Splunk Add-on for Unix and Linux on your Splunk Cloud Platform instance.
-Ensure you allow adequate time to complete this task before you attempt to get data in.
+- Request that Splunk Support install the following on your Splunk Cloud Platform instance, and ensure you allow adequate time to complete this task before you attempt to get data in:

 - Create a test index in your Splunk Cloud Platform instance so that you can test your installation before going into production.
 Follow these instructions to create an index: Create a Splunk Cloud Platform Index.